baylej/tmx/doc/src/datastructure.rst

       Only for hexagonal maps.
 Determines the width or height (depending on the staggered axis) of the tile’s edge, in pixels.

+   .. c:member:: int parallaxoriginx

+      X coordinate of the parallax origin in pixels.

+   .. c:member:: int parallaxoriginy

+      Y coordinate of the parallax origin in pixels.

    .. c:member:: unsigned int backgroundcolor